Does Social Media Use Affect Efficiency and Well-Being?

 One limitation of this study, as noted by the researcher, was that the participants were in college, so their experiences do not necessarily equate with people in the workplace.
 However, this limitation can also be viewed as an extension of the research.
 As this research has found and considering the big push for technology in classrooms, social media and technology lead to technostress, resulting in similarly reduced levels of happiness and efficiency in school.

-Icon woman sitting in front of computer, looking at document, screen shows video call with another person on-screen
+Woman sitting in front of computer, looking at document, screen shows video call with another person on-screen

 The negative connections between social media and productivity demonstrate a need to reduce social media usage in everyday life.
 There are lots of ways to reduce your social media usage while you’re focusing, including: